Preserving Fairness and Safety in Quantized LLMs Through Critical Weight Protection: Results and Analysis

 \subsection{Results on Fairness and Safety-Aware Quantization}

 We test our proposed method on the \awq quantization method.
 We focus on \awq because our prior experiments show that it is among the most unstable methods after quantization, exhibiting negative effects on both fairness and safety.
 Additionally, we use $\beta$ of 1 and keep the top-60\% of fairness/safety-critical weights in FP16.
 To calculate the sensitivity for each aspect, we use 128 data points from the corresponding dataset, as explained in Section \ref{sec:identifying-critical-weights}.
+We present the evaluation results of our proposed approach, denoted as \texttt{AWQ-trust}, in Tables~\ref{tab:fairness-mitigation} -- \ref{tab:safety-mitigation}.

 \paragraph{Fairness.} Table \ref{tab:fairness-mitigation} shows that protecting fairness-critical weights generally preserves or improves fairness compared to full-precision models.
 The largest gains occur on StereoSet and Jigsaw, where other quantization methods often reduce fairness.
 For non-English MBBQ (Table \ref{tab:fairness-mitigation-mbbq}), the effects are more nuanced but generally able to maintain fairness performance.
 In a few cases, the mitigation yields slightly lower fairness than standard \awq quantization or full-precision.
 These minor fluctuations suggest that while weight protection is effective, the relationship between quantization noise and fairness is not entirely monotonic across all linguistic contexts.